Asian Side of Istanbul

 MODA

-Moda, which can be reached with a few minutes walk from Kadikoy, fascinates travelers with beautiful houses in the city center.
-You will remain undecided to choose backstreets or Moda bay to spend time.
+Moda, which can be reached with a few minutes' walk from Kadikoy, fascinates travelers with beautiful houses in the city center.
+You will remain undecided whether to choose backstreets or Moda Bay to spend time.
 This region, which has remained gentle in the hustle and bustle of the city, will make you love it with its sweet, friendly cafes.

 View Things to Know About Istanbul Article